ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 **14:00 -- 15:30**: Workshops
 * Workshop I: *Ramona Adair, Ina Schiering and Tom Lorenz*: Privacy Awareness Cards
-* Workshop II: *Michael Friedewald, Marc Steen and Greta Runge*: Citizen Engagement in Cybersecurity Research
+* Workshop II: *Kai Rannenberg et al.*: The CyberSecPro approach to training in Cybersecurity and its relation to Privacy and Identity Management

 **15:30 -- 16:00**: Coffee break